Sharanya-dev24/Infotact---Project-1---AtmoSync---Group-12/README.md

 # Infotact---Project-1---AtmoSync---Group-12
 This is a repository created as part of the internship process for Group 12 of data analytics of Infotact Solutions

+The Python code was run using Visual Studio Code (VS Code), and the CSV file was generated as the output of the program. - Himabindu